WordPress/gutenberg/docs/reference/deprecated.md

 - `isEditorSidebarPanelOpened` selector (`core/edit-post`) has been removed.
 Please use `isEditorPanelEnabled` instead.
 - `toggleGeneralSidebarEditorPanel` action (`core/edit-post`) has been removed.
 Please use `toggleEditorPanelOpened` instead.
+- `wp.components.PanelColor` component has been removed.
+Please use `wp.editor.PanelColorSettings` instead.
+- `wp.editor.PanelColor` component has been removed.
+Please use `wp.editor.PanelColorSettings` instead.

 ## 4.2.0